badlandsapps/second_app/README.md

 # MVC
 * Interactor - Contains the application business logic for a specific use case
   * DownloadCityDataInformationInteractor: Retrieve json from an url and parse it to CityDataInformation
-  * DownloadCityDataInformationAndSaveItInteractor: Execute the DownloadCityDataInformationInteractor and save the information in CoreData
+  * DownloadCityDataInformationAndSaveItInteractor: Execute DownloadCityDataInformationInteractor and save the information in CoreData
-  * ExecuteOnceInteractor: Check if data is persisted
+  * ExecuteOnceInteractor: Check if data was store in CoreData
-  * SetExecuteOnceInteractor: Set that data has been persisted
+  * SetExecuteOnceInteractor: Set a flag data has been persisted
   * ReachabilityInteractor: Check internet reachability

 # Bonus